romankurnovskii/leetcode-apps/explanations/3708/en.md

 The goal is to scan through the array and track the longest contiguous sequence that follows the Fibonacci property.
 We maintain a running length and extend it when the current element equals the sum of the previous two.

-![Visualization showing Fibonacci subarray with each element being the sum of previous two]

 **1.3 Brute force vs. optimized strategy:**